Sophia Xiao Pu

 My research interests lie broadly in Language and Vision, particularly in:

-- Trustworthy AI: detecting machine-generated text (EMNLP 2023), and removing LLM watermarks (NAACL 2025).
+- Trustworthy AI: detecting machine-generated text (EMNLP 2023), attacking LLM watermarks (NAACL 2025), and evaluating oversensitivity in LLMs (EMNLP 2025 coming soon)

 (Only [co-]lead-author papers are listed.)